Wisconsin's Deer Donation Program

 Hunters and the public can voluntarily donate $1 or more to the Deer Donation Program.
 Donations will be used to help cover meat processing fees.
 To donate, either go to any WI Hunting License sales location or donate online through your Go Wild account.

 Please consider switching to non-toxic ammunition as even a very small amount of lead in a deer carcass may be toxic to humans and wildlife.
-Page 29 of the 2019 Deer Hunting Regulations booklet lists recommendations to reduce the risk of lead in venison.
+Visit the safely eating wild game page for recommendations on reducing the risk of lead in venison.

 Thank you for your interest and good luck hunting